create a Weibull model with fake data wf = WeibullFitter().fit(np.arange(1, 100)) from autograd import numpy as np def LTV(params, timeline): lambda_, rho_ = params sf = np.exp(-(timeline/lambda_) ** rho_) clv = 10 * (timeline <= 3) * sf + 30 * (timeline > 3) * sf return clv.sum() timeline = np.aran

 One of the reasons I’m really excited about autograd is because it enables me to be able to transform my abstract parameters into business-logic.
 Let me explain with an example.
 Suppose I am modeling customer churn, and I have fitted a Weibull survival model using maximum likelihood estimation.
 I have two parameter estimates: lambda-hat and rho-hat.
 I also have their covariance matrix, which tells me how much uncertainty is present in the estimates (in lifelines, this is under the

-variance_matrix_ property.
-From this, I can plot the survival curve, which is fine, but what I really want is a measure of lifetime value.
-Customers give us $10 each time period for the first 3 time periods, and then $30 a month afterwards.
+Suppose customers give us $10 each time period for the first 3 time periods, and then $30 each time period afterwards.
 For a single user, the average LTV (up to

 timeline) calculation might look like: